cddela-cruz/cddela-cruz/README.md

 **`Freelancer (Developer/Graphic Editor)`**

-I'm an indie developer with a bachelor's degree in Information Technology, graduated from Tarlac Agricultural University with honors.
+I'm an indie developer with a bachelor's degree in Information Technology.
 I create personalized projects for my clients one step at a time.
 Most of my coding projects are built from scratch.
 I use Reuse Oriented Model for Software Development from conceptualization, data gathering, and coding/design implementation to solving real-life problems.

 ---